Eating and Drinking Well in Catalonia, Valencia, and the Costa Blanca

 The grassy inland meadows of Catalonia's northern Alt Empordà region put quality beef on local tables; from the Costa Brava comes fine seafood, such as anchovies from L'Escala and gambas (prawns) from Palamós, both deservedly famous.
 Romesco—a blend of almonds, peppers, garlic, and olive oil—is used as a vegetable, fish, and seafood sauce in Tarragona, especially during the calçotadas (spring onion feasts) in February.
 Allioli, garlicky mayonnaise, is another popular topping.
 The Ebro Delta is renowned for fresh fish, oysters, and eels, as well as rossejat (fried rice in a fish broth).
 Valencia and the Mediterranean coast are the homeland of paella valenciana.
 Arròs a banda is a variant in which the fish and rice are cooked separately.

 The calçot is a sweet spring onion developed by a 19th-century farmer who discovered how to extend the edible portion by packing soil around the base.
 It is grilled on a barbecue, then peeled and dipped into romesco sauce.
 In January, the town of Valls holds a calçotada where upward of 30,000 people gather for meals of onions, sausage, lamb chops, and red wine.

 Paella valenciana is one of Spain's most famous gastronomic contributions.
 A simple country dish dating to the early 18th century, "paella" refers to the wide frying pan with short, sturdy handles that's used to cook the rice.
 Anything fresh from the fields that day, along with rice and olive oil, traditionally went into the pan, but paella valenciana has particular ingredients: short-grain rice, chicken, rabbit, garrofó (a local legume), tomatoes, green beans, sweet peppers, olive oil, and saffron.
-Artichokes and peas are also included in season.
 Paellamarinera (seafood paella) is a different story: rice, cuttlefish, squid, mussels, shrimp, prawns, lobster, clams, garlic, olive oil, sweet paprika, and saffron, all stewed in fish broth.
-Many other paella variations are possible, including paella negra, a black rice dish made with squid ink; arròs a banda made with peeled seafood; and fideuà, paella made with noodles and usually served with allioli.
+Other paella variations include paella negra, a black rice dish made with squid ink; arròs a banda made with peeled seafood; and fideuà, paella made with noodles.